Zack Wheeler: 2017–19

 Although Wheeler entered the 2018 season healthy, the Mets' offseason signing of All-Star Jason Vargas led to speculation that Wheeler would be moved out of the starting rotation and into the bullpen.
 After a disappointing spring training performance, Wheeler began the season with Las Vegas.
 He was called to fill Vargas' spot in the rotation after the latter pitcher was placed on the disabled list, and a strong performance against the Washington Nationals on April 18 demonstrated Wheeler's ability to remain in the major league rotation.
-His pitching was particularly dominant after the All-Star break, where he led the MLB in WHIP with 0.81 and had the second-lowest ERA with 1.32.
+His pitching was particularly dominant after the All-Star break, where he led MLB in WHIP with 0.81 and had the second-lowest ERA with 1.32.
 By mid-September, the Mets were discussing whether Wheeler should be shut down for the season, as his 187 1/3 innings pitched were more than double his 2017 totals.
 Mets manager Mickey Callaway confirmed on September 19, 2018, that Wheeler was finished pitching for the season.
 He went 12–7 for the year, with a 3.31 ERA and a 1.12 WHIP in 29 starts.

 As he was set to become a free agent at the end of the 2019 season, there were rumors that the Mets would attempt to trade Wheeler before the July 31 deadline, but they instead elected to retain him, with then-general manager Brodie Van Wagenen telling reporters, "We think he's a good pitcher.
 We have interest in him being a Met for the long term."
 As with the previous season, Wheeler improved in the second half of 2019.
 After going into the All-Star break with a 4.69 ERA, he allowed only one earned run in each of his final five starts.
 Wheeler also set career highs in innings pitched, with 195 1/3, and strikeouts, with 195.
 He finished the season with an 11–8 record and a 3.96 ERA in 31 starts.